-The cash flows arising from the Transmission owner financial asset fluctuates with positive changes in RPI.
+The cash flows arising from the Transmission owner financial asset fluctuate with positive changes in RPI.
 The Group has entered into a series of RPI swaps to significantly reduce this cash flow risk.
-Further details and an explanation of the rationale for entering into these arrangements are explained in note 12.
+Further details and an explanation of the rationale for entering into these arrangements are explained in note 13.

-For the reasons outlined in note 12, the Directors have designated the RPI swaps as cash flow hedging derivatives and these are carried at fair value in the Statement of Financial Position.
+For the reasons outlined in note 13, the Directors have designated the RPI swaps as cash flow hedging derivatives and these are carried at fair value in the Statement of Financial Position.
 The RPI swaps are considered to be effective cash flow hedges.

-17. Information relating to financial instruments and the management of risk (continued)
+18 Information relating to financial instruments and the management of risk (continued) b) Management of risk (continued)